CorruptedBytes/CorruptedBytes/README.md

 [discord]: https://discord.io/CorruptedBytes

 # About Me
-Hello,
+**Hello 👋,
 I'm CorruptedBytes and I program all kinds of things.
-My German YouTube channel often features Minecraft griefing and trolling as well as hacking and programming videos.
+My German YouTube channel often features Minecraft griefing and trolling as well as hacking and programming videos.**

 <br>